SUSE/BCI-dockerfile-generator/source/adding_containers.rst

 pick ``%%pg_version%%``.
-Then an instance of :py:class:`~bci_build.package.Replacement` needs to be added to the list :py:attr:`~bci_build.package.BaseContainerImage.replacements_via_service`, where the attribute :py:attr:`~bci_build.package.Replacement.regex_in_dockerfile` is set to the replacement string.
+Then an instance of :py:class:`~bci_build.package.Replacement` needs to be added to the list :py:attr:`~bci_build.package.BaseContainerImage.replacements_via_service`, where the attribute :py:attr:`~bci_build.package.Replacement.regex_in_build_description` is set to the replacement string.
 Additionally the attribute :py:attr:`~bci_build.package.Replacement.package_name` has to be set to the **exact** name of the package which version we wish to extract.
 If only a part of the version is required, e.g. as with ``PG_VERSION`` where we only care about